wso2/docs-ei/en/streaming-integrator/docs/examples/getting-started-with-si.md

 ## Downloading Streaming Integrator

 Download the Streaming Integrator distribution from TODO and extract it to a location of your choice.
-Hereafter, we will call the extracted location {WSO2SIHome}.
+Hereafter, we will call the extracted location as {WSO2SIHome}.

 ## Starting the server